August 31, 2025

 For instance, patients engaging in SCT are advised to reserve the bed exclusively for sleep and intimacy, thereby retraining their brains to associate the bed with calming activities.
 This method not only aids in creating a conducive environment for rest but also reinforces positive sleep habits.
 Experts advocate for stimulus control therapy as an integral component of Cognitive Behavioral Therapy for Insomnia (CBT-I), emphasizing its critical role in addressing conditioned arousal and enhancing sleep hygiene.
 Individuals experiencing insomnia that persists for three months or longer are typically recommended to undergo stimulus control therapy.

-To optimize the circadian rhythm that regulates sleep and alertness, individuals are encouraged to establish a consistent morning wake-up time.
+To optimize the circadian rhythm that regulates sleep and alertness, individuals are encouraged to .
 Furthermore, it is vital to distinguish between fatigue and drowsiness; while fatigue indicates a need for rest, drowsiness signifies readiness for sleep.
 The benefits of stimulus control therapy extend beyond immediate sleep improvements; they include long-term enhancements in sleep patterns and overall well-being.
 By promoting a disciplined approach to sleep, individuals can achieve a more restorative sleep cycle, ultimately resulting in better health outcomes.
 As the incidence of insomnia continues to escalate, understanding and applying strategies such as stimulus control therapy becomes increasingly crucial for effective sleep management.

 Key components of SCT include: